gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 1. Package Current Limit: MOSFET datasheets will specify a maximum current, irrespective of the amount of power dissipation.
 The current limit is driven by physical parts inside the package which are not the silicon MOSFET cell(s), but the surrounding lead wires, bonding clips, e.t.c.
 This gives the upper-centre horizontal line on the SOA graph.
 1. Power Limit: The power limit line is determined by the maximum power dissipation the MOSFET can handle before the junction temperature exceeds it's maximum value (typically between 100-200°C).
 This line is dependent on the case-to-ambient thermal resistance (which is specific to the PCB/environment the MOSFET is used in!) and ambient temperature, so the best the MOSFET manufacturer can do is assume a sensible value (and hopefully state the assumption in the datasheet).
 1. Thermal Instability: Thermal instability occurs at lower `\(V_{GS}\)` voltages[^infineon-mosfet-safe-operating-diagram].
-1. Breakdown Voltage Limit: Above a certain drain-source voltage, the MOSFET "breaksdown" and stops working correctly.
+1. Breakdown Voltage Limit: Above a certain drain-source voltage, the MOSFET experiences "breakdown" and stops working correctly.
 This puts a hard upper-limit on the `\(V_{DS}\)` voltage, shown by the far right vertical line on the SOA graph.

 ## External Resources